Get The Friedman File. Advice & insight for industry leaders.

 The Business Case

 Any regular reader of The Friedman File knows I’m not a fan of cold calls (see The Death of the Cold Call: May it Rest in Peace).
-In a nutshell, cold calls typically yield a low ROI and thus have a high […]
+In a nutshell, cold calls typically yield a low ROI and thus have a high opportunity […]

 By |January 2015|Business Development|